5 min read

 The FCRA has two different SOLs.
 A lawsuit or enforcement action may be brought under the FCRA up to two years after the date of discovery by the plaintiff of the FCRA violation or five years after the date on which the FCRA violation occurs, whichever is earlier.
 In addition, some state FCRAs have their own SOL.
 Many attorneys suggest adding a minimum of one year to any SOL when considering a related record retention policy.

-Other laws related to a background check report have their own SOLs that should also be considered.
-For example, the Americans for Disabilities Act (ADA) and Title VII of the Civil Rights Act of 1964 (Title VII) each require a minimum of one year retention of records related to hiring decisions for companies of 15 or more, and two years for federal contractors.
+Other laws related to background check reports have their own SOLs that should also be considered.
+For example, the Americans for Disabilities Act (ADA) and Title VII of the Civil Rights Act of 1964 (Title VII) each require a minimum of one-year retention of records related to hiring decisions for companies of 15 or more and two years for federal contractors.
 Some state anti-discrimination laws have different record retention requirements.

 In addition, employers should consider that a negligent hiring or negligent retention lawsuit can be brought against an employer for certain harm caused by an employee during their employment for the applicable state law SOL period, which typically runs from the date of the injury or harm caused by the employee who was negligently hired or retained.
 While these SOLs vary widely, potentially applicable SOLs are two years from the date of injury or harm.

-So, an applicant or employee or regulatory agency can sue you for an FCRA violation related to the background check report for up to five years from the date of the FCRA violation, and a plaintiff who was injured or harmed by your employee can typically sue you for up to two years from the date of injury or harm.
-As a result, many employers retain hired employees background check reports for three years (two years negligent hiring/retention SOL plus one year) from the date of employment termination, and non-hired applicants’ background check reports for six years (five year FCRA SOL plus one year) from the date of the no-hire decision.
+So, an applicant, employee, or regulatory agency can sue you for an FCRA violation related to the background check report for up to five years from the date of the FCRA violation, and a plaintiff who was injured or harmed by your employee can typically sue you for up to two years from the date of injury or harm.
+As a result, many employers retain hired employees' background check reports for three years (two years negligent hiring/retention SOL plus one year) from the date of employment termination, and non-hired applicants’ background check reports for six years (five-year FCRA SOL plus one year) from the date of the no-hire decision.

 4. What are ‘Ban the Box’ regulations and how do they impact the screening process?